-The Section 45L New Energy Efficient Home Credit (45L), which had previously been scheduled to expire at the end of 2020, is a part of that package and has been extended through December 31, 2021.
+The Section 45L New Energy Efficient Home Credit (45L), which had previously been scheduled to expire at the end of 2021, has been extended through December 31, 2032.

 Section 45L allows developers a means to offset the costs associated with building energy-efficient single family or multifamily properties.
-It provides dollar-for-dollar offset against taxes owed or paid in the tax year in which the property is sold or leased.
+It provides a dollar-for-dollar offset against taxes owed or paid in the tax year in which the property is sold or leased.

 Benefits of claiming 45L include: